-The adaptations should directly address the disability or diminished ability of the homeowner, tenant or household member.
-Find out what modifications are eligible or ineligible under the HAFI program.
+The adaptations should directly address the permanent disability or diminished ability of the homeowner, tenant or household member.
+Find out what modifications are eligible or ineligible under the BC RAHA program.

 All adaptations will be assessed based on how they address a household member’s permanent disability or loss of ability.
 If it is not clear how the requested adaptations will help the household member maintain independence in the home the requested adaptations may not be approved, or medical documentation may be required.
+Some adaptations require an In-Home Assessment by an Occupational Therapist or Physical Therapist.
 Applicants are encouraged to consider the lifetime maximum when selecting adaptations to include on the application.

 Eligible property adaptations

 Adaptations not listed below may be eligible if it directly addresses a permanent disability or loss of ability that will promote continued safe and independent living within the home.

 Note: Any adaptations completed prior to receiving written approval from BC Housing are not eligible.

 Approaching and Getting Around the Dwelling

 - Provide safe access to the street, parking, and entrance